 Originating from the Ottoman Empire, this is my version of the popular Greek dish, tzatziki (known as cacık in Turkey).
-It’s simply a bowl of great quality Greek yoghurt getting it on with little cubes of crunchy cucumber, lots of finely chopped garlic, briny sea salt, a glug of grassy Kalamata olive oil, a generous squeeze of lemon juice, lashings of fresh dill, dried mint and, on this occasion, chopped pistachios to add another layer of texture.
-It’s the perfect bowl for hot days and is just wonderful on its own with freshly baked flatbread but, for last night’s supper I served it alongside Greek saganaki (salty kefalotyri cheese shallow fried in olive oil and drizzled with orange blossom honey and nigella seeds, a dreamy combination), a quick dill-infused gigantes plaki and a super lemony hummus (for an extra lemony kick, try adding the zest of one of the lemons before serving).
+It’s simply a bowl of authentic Greek yoghurt getting it on with little cubes of crunchy cucumber, lots of finely chopped garlic, briny sea salt, a generous glug of grassy Kalamata olive oil, an audacious squeeze of lemon juice and lashings of fresh dill and dried mint.
+It’s the perfect bowl for hot days and is just wonderful on its own with freshly baked pillowy flatbread but, for last night’s supper, I stirred it into warm potatoes with slithers of lightly pickled Tropea onions and served it with the remains of a Greek onion, feta and ricotta filo pie with dill, mint and lemon, known as Kremidopita – recipe coming soon – and a simple bulgur wheat and roasted mixed pepper salad.

 500g of good quality Greek yoghurt